TABLE 5 – MUTATIONS, CREATION AND EVOLUTION

 3 |

-The human genome: Almost every nucleotide (in the human genome) is associated with some sort of (biochemical) function.
+human genome: F Almost every nucleotide (in the human genome) is associated with some sort of (biochemical) function.
 [10] Nucleotides are

 the organic molecular units that form DNA, and RNA “both of which are essential biomolecules within all life-forms on Earth.”
 [11] Genome

-to Genesis 1:31, God made everything “very good.”
-His whole creation demonstrated His attributes of goodness, wisdom and power.
-There
+According to Genesis 1:31, God made everything “very good.”
+His whole creation demonstrated His attributes of goodness, wisdom and

-biochemists thought a vast proportion of most organisms’ genomes consisted of DNA sequences that once had value but eventually decayed
+“Traditionally, biochemists thought a vast proportion of most organisms’ genomes consisted of DNA sequences that once had value but

-into nonfunctional DNA elements.”
-These supposed nonfunctional DNA elements were considered “junk” and were supposedly
+eventually decayed into nonfunctional DNA elements.”
+These supposed nonfunctional DNA elements were considered “junk” and

 4 |

-recombination and variation: “Homologous chromosomes are recombined from one generation to the next through a process called ‘crossing
+1. “Homologous chromosomes are recombined from one generation to the next through a process called ‘crossing over’...
+Thus,

-over’...
-Thus, new traits... can arise through homologous recombination.
+new traits... can arise through homologous recombination.
 But this is not mutation.”
-[15] “A gene is the
+[15] F 2.
+“A gene

 source of all genetic variation is mutation.”
 [21] |